Active Shooter / Sudden Violence Situations

 What to Expect from Responding Police Officers

-Police officers responding to an armed suspect are trained to proceed immediately to the area in which shots were last heard and stop the threat as quickly as possible.
-The first responding officers may be in teams with officers in different states of uniforms and equipped with various tactical gear and weapons including rifles or shotguns.
-Regardless of how officers appear, remain calm and do as they tell you.
-Remember to keep your hands free and visible at all times.
-Avoid pointing, screaming, or making quick movements towards officers.
-If an officer points a firearm at you, make no movement that may cause the officer to mistake your actions for a threat.
+Police officers responding to an armed suspect are trained to proceed immediately to the area where the suspect was last seen to stop the threat as quickly as possible.
+The first responding officers may be in teams equipped with tactical gear and heavy weapons including rifles or shotguns.
+Remain calm and do as they tell you.
+Remember to keep your hands open and visible at all times.
+Do not make any movements that might cause the police to mistake your actions for a threat.

-The first officers to arrive will not stop to aid injured people.
+The first officers to arrive will not stop to aid injured people if the threat is ongoing.
 Rescue teams comprised of other officers and emergency medical personnel will follow the first officers into secured areas to treat and remove injured persons.

-Once you have reached a safe location or assembly point, you will likely be held in that area until the situation is under control and all witnesses have been identified and questioned.
+Once you have reached a safe location or assembly point, stay in that area until the situation is under control.
 Do not leave until law enforcement authorities have instructed you to do so.